 Interested?
 Email libline to let us know, and a member of our team will get back to you.

-We’re not recruiting participants for these studies, but during the exam period some Library staff will be gathering observations of student activity.
+We’re not recruiting participants for these studies, but during the exam period some Library staff will be gathering observations of student activity at the Albert Sloman Library.
 These observations will help us with future plans for the library, as we establish a picture of how the different spaces are used.

 If you want to find out more about any of our user experience projects, get in touch by emailing libline, or via Facebook, Twitter, or Instagram @UniEssexLibrary.
-Alternatively, come and speak to one of us at the Helpdesk.
+Alternatively, come and speak to one of us at the Helpdesk or at the InfoPoint in the Learning Hub in The Forum.